-U.S. Evacuees Make It Stateside As Coronavirus Strands Cruise Ship Off Japan
+U.S. Evacuees Make It Stateside As Coronavirus Strands Cruises In Asian Waters

 Katsunobu Katō told reporters that about another 250 passengers have been tested and are still awaiting their results.

 In Hong Kong, meanwhile, the former Diamond Princess passenger is just one of 21 confirmed cases as of Wednesday morning.
 One person so far has died.
+And the city is dealing with a cruise problem of its own: The World Dream is in quarantine at Hong Kong's Kai Tak cruise terminal after several people who had already disembarked tested positive for the virus.

 Carrie Lam, chief executive of the semiautonomous region, announced that as of Saturday, all travelers from mainland China will be subject to a 14-day compulsory quarantine — roughly the virus' period of incubation.

 "The situation has entered another critical stage," Lam said, according to the Hong Kong-based South China Morning Post.